 Alum Root (Heuchera)

 There are several great places to buy heuchera seeds online (it can be difficult to find them—even at local nurseries.)

-You can almost always find heuchera at your local plant nursery (and sometimes even at big box stores.)
+You can almost always find heuchera at your local native plant nursery (and sometimes even at big box stores.)
 Since they are so easy to grow and so fun to look at, you can consistently find heuchera plants for your garden.
 Here are ways to find or buy heuchera plants:

+Alum Root (Heuchera)